What to wear when it's hot outside

 Are you a fan of a halter top (hello sun-tanned shoulders) but are you bothered by visible bra straps and don't have a special halter bra in your closet?
 You can easily change a bra with detachable straps; hook the left strap into the right loop and vice versa.
 Tadaaa; crossed back straps in halter style.

 If you want to keep your head cool: wear a hat.
 And no, not that 4-button peasant handkerchief that your mother made you wear when you were too young for an opinion of your own (Mom, you're the sweetest, but What, Where.
 You.
 Thinking ...).
-A fashionable straw hat with a wide band is always a good option.
-Would you like something different?
+A fashionable straw hat with a wide band is always a scpre.
+Would you like to try something different?
 Then choose a turban.
 Quite the style of today and with a wonderful glamorous old-school Riviera vibe.
 Secretly making it wet before wrapping it around your head is a smart idea.
 Hiding a frozen chicken breast in the drapery is . . . right yes, a bad idea.

 AN AIRY LITTLE LIST